 Today is world population day.
-Well, the 11th day of July is set to annually remind us of the growing population and the problems in creates in our lives.
-It is actually meant to increase our awareness towards the growing population.
+Well, the 11th day of July is set to annually remind us of the growing population and the problems it creates in our lives.
+It is actually meant to increase our awareness of the growing population.

 Funnily, 11th of July comes every year and brings with it yet another year of remembrance.
 Nothing much has changed except for the fact that governments and NGOs make some speeches for the file.